geek101/CarND-Advanced-Lane-Lines/README.md

 [image6]: ./examples/comb_rs_grads_region.png "Region to reduce clutter"
 [image7]: ./examples/orig_wrap_test.png "Image prespective transform test"
 [image8]: ./examples/bird_to_undist.png "Birds eyeview lane detection"
-[video1]: ./output_videos/project_video.mp4 "Video"
+[video1]: ./output_videos/project_video.mp4 "Project Video with lane detection"

 ---

 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+You're reading it!, you can also find it [here](https://github.com/geek101/CarND-Advanced-Lane-Lines/blob/master/README.md)

 ### Camera Calibration

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the third code cell of the IPython notebook located [here](https://github.com/geek101/CarND-Advanced-Lane-Lines/blob/master/advanced_lane_finding.ipynb) .

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.